-The bathroom receives a lot of attention when home safety for seniors is discussed (see our article on Bathroom Safety for Seniors); however, bedroom safety for the older adult should also be discussed as the bedroom is another common place for falls.
+The bathroom receives a lot of attention when home safety for older adults is discussed (see our article on Bathroom Safety for Older Adults); however, bedroom safety for the older adult should also be discussed as the bedroom is another common place for falls.

-The most common bedroom safety hazards are furniture since bedrooms tend to have a lot of furniture in a small space.
-Additionally, as we get older, the need to go to the bathroom during the night increases, which also increases the risk of falls.
+The most common bedroom safety hazards are furniture since bedrooms tend to have a lot of furniture for a small space.
+Additionally, as we get older, the need to go to the bathroom during the night increases which also increases the risk of falls.

-Here are some bedroom safety tips to help make the bedroom safer for the person in your care:
+Here are some tips to help make the bedroom safer for the person in your care:

 - Getting in and out of bed can be difficult if the older adult in your care is unsteady as there is usually nothing secure and safe to hold onto beside the bed.
-If bed transfers or moving from bed to bathroom is a concern then try using adaptive devices such as floor to ceiling poles or bed rails that can be utilized to maximize safety.
+If bed transfers or repositioning in bed is a concern, then consult with a health care professional to determine if adaptive devices such as floor to ceiling poles or bed rails that attach to to the bed are appropriate measures to maximize safety.

-- If a gait aid is used, such as a walker, ensure they have clear pathways so the gait aid can be parked close to the bed.
-The walker will not assist if the client has to walk to get the walker.
+- If a gait aid such as a walker is used, ensure that they have clear pathways so that the gait aid can be parked close to the bed.
+The walker will not be helpful if it is not within reach.

-- Ensure there are clear pathways, with minimal clutter for the client to access the bed, closet, doorway, and to get to the bathroom.
+- Ensure that there are clear pathways with minimal clutter for the person to access the bed, closet, doorway, and the bathroom.

-- Ensure there are no wrinkles in the carpet or damaged flooring that could cause a tripping hazard.
+- Ensure that there are no wrinkles in the carpet or damaged flooring.
+They are tripping hazards.
 Remove scatter mats.

-- If balance is a concern or if dressing from a sitting position was recommended by the health care professional involved, ensure there is a chair or bed to use for this purpose.
+- If balance is a concern or if dressing from a sitting position was recommended by the health care professional, ensure that there is a chair or bed to use for this purpose.

-- Keep items stored within closets and dressers within reach.
+- Keep items stored in closets and dressers within reach.

 - Check the height of the bed.
-Some mattresses are very high when paired with a box spring and bed frame and can be too high to safely transfer in and out of.
-Look at alternative mattresses or if the bed frame can be safely altered to reduce the overall height.
-Alternatively, some beds are too low so you will need to determine if furniture risers are sufficiently safe to adapt the height of the bed.
+Some mattresses are very high when paired with a box spring and bed frame.
+This combination may be too high to safely transfer in and out of.
+Consider alternative mattresses or whether the bed frame can be safely altered to reduce the overall height.
+Alternatively, some beds are too low.
+Furniture risers may be an alternative option if they can safely adapt the height of the bed.

-- Check to ensure night clothes and bathrobes are not too loose or too big to minimize the risk of the care recipient tripping or having pockets or sleeves that might get caught on door knobs.
+- Ensure that night clothes and bathrobes are not too loose or too big.
+This will minimize the risk of the care recipient tripping and pockets or sleeves getting caught on door knobs.